How To Cook Boston Butt In Crock Pot [COMPLETE GUIDE]

 3. Finishing on the Grill: If you prefer a smoky flavor, you can finish the Boston butt on the grill after it’s been slow-cooked in the crock pot.
 Transfer the meat to a preheated grill and cook it over medium-high heat for a few minutes on each side, until it reaches your desired level of char.

-Related: How To Cook Whole Chicken In Crock Pot [COMPLETE GUIDE]
+Related: How To Make Chicken Soup In Crock Pot [COMPLETE GUIDE]

 These cooking techniques can add variety to your crock pot Boston butt and create different textures and flavors.